Xe/site/blog/social-quandry-devops-2022-03-17.markdown

 devops.](conversation://Cadey/coffee)

 As for how to get out of this mess though, I'm not sure.
-Like I said, this is a _social_ problem.
+Like I said, this is a _social_ problem that is trying to be solved through a _business organizational_ fix.
 I am a technical solutions kind of person and as such I'm really not the right person to ask about all this.
-However if you really asked me to give an answer, I'd say that you could probably get a long way by merging the sysadmin team and the development team.
-This sounds counter-intuitive at first.
-Something that would make sense would be to have "embedded" sysadmins or some kind of liason role such as "SRE", but this can only really serve to create resentment between people.
+I don't want to propose a solution here.
+I've thought out several ideas, but I got nowhere with them fast.

-I remember at one of my jobs where I was on such a role, I ended up also having to be the tutor on how fundamental parts of the programming language they are using work.
-This one service that was handling a lot of production load had issues where it would just panic and die randomly when a very large customer was trying to view a list of things that was two orders of magnitude large than other customers that use that service.
-I eventually ended up figuring out where the issue was but then I had an even harder time explaining what concurrency does at a fundamental level and how race conditions can create undefined behavior.
+I remember at one of my jobs where I was a devops I ended up also having to be the tutor on how fundamental parts of the programming language they are using work.
+This one service that was handling a lot of production load had issues where it would just panic and die randomly when a very large customer was trying to view a list of things that was two orders of magnitude larger than other customers that use that service.
+I eventually ended up figuring out where the issue was but then I had an even harder time explaining what concurrency does at a fundamental level and how race conditions can make things crash due to undefined behavior.
 I think it ended up being a 3 line fix too.

 I guess the thing that would really help with this is education and helping people hone their skills as developers.
-I understand that there's a bell curve and not everyone is going to become a programming god overnight, but every little bit sets off butterfly effects that will ripple down in other ways.
+I understand that there's a learning curve and not everyone is going to become a programming god overnight, but every little bit sets off butterfly effects that will ripple down in other ways.
+Any solution that requires everyone be a programming god isn't viable for anyone, including programming gods.

 [This whole mentorship thing only really works when the company you work for doesn't de-facto punish you for mentoring people like that.
 If you aren't